-Pseudogap can be directly probed via measuring the fermion spectral function using, e.g., angle-resolved photoemission spectroscopy (ARPES) in solid state superconductors \cite{Ding1996nature} or its counterpart, momentum resolved rf or microwave spectroscopy, in atomic Fermi gases \cite{Stewart2008nature,Chen2009RoPP}.
-Indeed, The existence of the pseudogap in Fermi gases has been experimentally investigated in a trap using either momentum integrated \cite{Chin2004science} or momentum resolved rf spectroscopy \cite{Stewart2008nature}.
-However, these earlier rf measurements were plagued by trap inhomogeneity, limited resolution, low signal-to-noise ratio, and final-state interactions \cite{Perali2008PRL,He2009PRL}, and thus have allowed rooms for ambiguity in explaining the rf spectra, with possible alternative interpretations without invoking fermion pairing \cite{Schneider2010PRA,Nascimbene2011PRL}.
-The measurements of Li et al \cite{li2024nature} were free of the complications caused by the trap inhomogeneity and the well-known final state effects \cite{Schunck2008nature}.
+Pseudogap can be directly probed via measuring the fermion spectral function using, e.g., angle-resolved photoemission spectroscopy (ARPES) in solid state superconductors \cite{Ding1996nature} or its counterpart, momentum-resolved rf or microwave spectroscopy, in atomic Fermi gases \cite{Stewart2008nature,Chen2009RoPP}.
+Indeed, the existence of the pseudogap in Fermi gases has been experimentally investigated in a trap using either momentum integrated \cite{Chin2004science} or momentum-resolved rf spectroscopy \cite{Stewart2008nature}.
+However, these earlier rf measurements were plagued by trap inhomogeneity, limited resolution, low signal-to-noise ratio, and final-state interactions \cite{Perali2008PRL,He2009PRL}, and thus have allowed room for ambiguity in explaining the rf spectra, with possible alternative interpretations without invoking fermion pairing \cite{Schneider2010PRA,Nascimbene2011PRL}.
+The measurements of Li et al \cite{li2024nature} were free of the complications caused by the trap inhomogeneity and the well-known final-state effects \cite{Schunck2008nature}.
 The evidence for pseudogap includes clear, simultaneous observation of the two BCS-like branches of the quasiparticle dispersion in a \emph{homogeneous} unitary Fermi gas of $^6$Li both below and \emph{above} the superfluid transition temperature $T_c$, and quantitative measurements of the excitation gap and Cooper pair decay rate as a function of temperature.